Dozens feared dead in bombing of Ukrainian school

 Russian forces struggled to complete their takeover of Mariupol, which has been largely reduced to rubble.
 The sprawling seaside steel mill where an estimated 2,000 Ukrainian fighters were making what appeared to be their last stand was the only part of the city not under Russian control.

 The last of the women, children and older civilians who were taking shelter with the fighters in the Azovstal plant were evacuated Saturday.
-Buses carrying evacuees from the steelworks and other parts of Mariupol arrived in the Ukrainian-held city of Zaporizhzhia on Sunday.
+Buses carrying over 170 evacuees from the steelworks and other parts of Mariupol arrived in the Ukrainian-held city of Zaporizhzhia on Sunday, U.N. officials said.

-The Ukrainian troops in the steel mill have rejected deadlines set by the Russians for laying down their arms.
+The Ukrainian defenders in the steel mill have rejected deadlines set by the Russians for laying down their arms.

 Capt.
 Sviatoslav Palamar, deputy commander of the Ukrainian Azov Regiment, a unit holding the steel mill, said the site was targeted overnight by warplanes, artillery and tanks.